META-1-Official/wMeta1/README.md

 *Withdrawal contract is upgradable*
-*any wallet with role `PRICE_UPDATE_ROLE` can update rates in WIthdrawal contract which will be used to deposit or withdraw wMeta against USDT*
+*any wallet with role `PRICE_UPDATE_ROLE` can update rates in Withdraw contract which will be used to deposit or withdraw wMeta against USDT*
 *Price precision is 8*

 ## Test